Resident in Counseling

 Hello and welcome.
 Thanks for being here.

-What this means is that there are many different modalities that can help people feel better.
-Sometimes we have to take it in steps, calming the nervous system before we can understand why we think and act the way we do.
-The goal of therapy is to diminish suffering, improve coping skills, broaden perspectives, and increase the degree of joy in your life.
+During therapy, there is both learning and unlearning.
+While there are many modalities that can help people feel better, sometimes we have to take it in steps, calming the nervous system before we can understand the reasons we think, feel, and act the way we do.
+Ideally, therapy will increase the joy and gratitude you have in your life.

-Before becoming a counselor, I have also worked as a teacher with preschool, elementary, and middle school children and adolescents.
-I am committed to child-centered play therapy and meeting children where they are.
-For both children and adults, I believe group work can be a powerful source of healing.
+After working as a nurse, I became a teacher of preschool, then elementary, and finally middle school children and adolescents.
+I love working with children, and I am committed to meeting children where they are and practicing child-centered play therapy.
+In addition, I believe group work can be a powerful source of healing for both children and adults.

-I obtained a Master’s Degree in Clinical Mental Health Counseling from the College of William & Mary.
+I received my Master’s Degree in Clinical Mental Health Counseling from the College of William & Mary, which is accredited by the Council for Accreditation and Relational Programs (CACREP).
 I also hold a Master’s Degree in Nursing from the University of Tennessee at Knoxville and a B.A. from Centre College.

 When I am not working, I enjoy spending time with family, friends, and animals, listening to music, reading and writing poetry, gardening, playing games, traveling, being outdoors (which sometimes means planting trees on the sly), and watching futbol.